puyanguvic/semenatic_routing_and_load_balance/ase_llm_load_balancer.md

 - Semantic router enhancements based on current API gateways like Kong AI Gateway and Cloudflare AI Gateway，not natively designed as semantic router, use policy/rules and plugins to do partially semantic router enhancements.
 - Designed and focused on semantic router model selection, no load balancer function like semantic-router and RouteLLM.
-- Designed as semantic router and works as a plugin in web proxy (e.g. Envoy ) for  like vLLM semantic router. load balancer function mostly depends on web proxy L4/L7 load balancer with limited LLM-aware scheduler.
+- Designed as semantic router and works as a plugin in web proxy (e.g. Envoy)like vLLM semantic router. load balancer function mostly depends on web proxy L4/L7 load balancer with limited LLM-aware scheduler.
 - vLLM production stack, llm-d and nvidia Dynamo add a load balancer and resource scheduler layer over LLM engines, generally used in a Kubernetes-native cluster, and function as engine-aware scheduler to achieve better peformance.
 The problem is all the three can onlys support limited vendors of LLM engines because of compatibility of metrics/KV event of different LLM engine vendors.

 ASE works as an important component of security gateway between internal network and external network, it mostly works as a web proxy and naturely can serve as a LLM semantic router and load balancer.
 There is some key competitive differentiations that ASE can provide more advanced security features on the LLM request and response traffics.